troperville

 • In fact, the Q Continuum has never been truly perceived by visitors; they're always shown a representation which they could understand.

 • In one novel, Picard perceives the Continuum as a weird-looking highway with a sign at the on-ramp saying something like "Organians, keep out!"
+The book also mentions that the Q don't like the Organians for their smugness and the holier-than-thou attitude.

-• In Supernatural, angels cannot be comprehended except by their true vessel.
+• Angels cannot be comprehended except by their true vessel.
 Anyone else who glimpses their true form has their eyes melted out of their head, and anyone else (or anything around anyone else) that is around their true voice experiences what basically amounts to tornado conditions.
 To even be comprehended, they must first take a vessel.
 Any improper vessel, even the next closest thing, will eventually explode under the power.

-• And this can even remain true when they're in a vessel.
+• Archangels are even worse.
+The very presence of their true form is capable of doing all of the above, but with massive earthquakes, and instant death for anyone who's around.
+This can even remain true when they're in a vessel.
 Raphael simply manifesting himself created a thunderstorm that knocked out all power to the Eastern Seaboard.
 In a later episode, he similarly created another thunderstorm when he manifested again.
-And when he showed up to protect a prophet, the growing light was tearing the room apart.
+When he showed up to protect a prophet, the growing light was tearing the room apart.

 • Also applies to the Seraphs, God's personal throne guards.
 They keep themselves hidden with their wings (they have six or more, by the way), as any mortal who looks at them directly bursts into flames or get annihilated instantly.

-• Speaking of Heaven, some believers reject a Fluffy Cloud Heaven and Fire and Brimstone Hell interpretation of the afterlife, instead preferring a metaphor-based no-true-form spin on where we cannot really comprehend the true form of those dimensions, and the literal interpretations above are just approximate interpretations of what is really happening in there.
+• Regarding Heaven, some believers reject a Fluffy Cloud Heaven and Fire and Brimstone Hell interpretation of the afterlife, instead preferring a metaphor-based no-true-form spin on where we cannot really comprehend the true form of those dimensions, and the literal interpretations above are just approximate interpretations of what is really happening in there.
 For example, Heaven is a state that is expressed in metaphor as a place of peace and bliss, while Hell is filled with so much of all kinds of sin, chaos, insanity and perversions against nature that the human (and supernatural) mind is unable to cope with it, and tries to resolve it into a Hell it can comprehend and express in art, namely a dark inferno filled with pain and disgusting Eldritch Abominations.

-• Averted with Jesus generally, although revealing Himself to Paul later on (after the Ascension), is likened to a lightning strike and knocks Paul off his horse, temporarily blinding him.
+• Averted with Jesus, although revealing Himself to Paul later on (after the Ascension), is likened to a lightning strike and knocks Paul off his horse, temporarily blinding him.
+Some forms of Gnosticism instead teach that Jesus never was physically incarnated, and had no tangible form.

-• Older Than Feudalism: In the Bhagavad Gita, Krishna actually shows Arjuna his (God's) true form, which is basically a more extreme combination of Eldritch Abomination and Purity Personified.
+• In the Bhagavad Gita, Krishna actually shows Arjuna his (God's) true form, which is basically a more extreme combination of Eldritch Abomination and Purity Personified.
 Krishna even mentions that Arjuna's mortal mind cannot comprehend all that he is, so Krishna briefly gives Arjuna divine sight so that Arjuna can comprehend.
 Arjuna still can't handle it, and begs Krishna to retake human form.

 • Played straight in Judaic and Talmudic literature, which says that God is incomprehensible.
-Oddly enough, some Kabbalistic poems describe him as though he were a human king, though the rabbis dismiss this as an elaborate metaphor.
+Oddly enough, some Kabbalistic poems describe Him as though He were a human king, though the rabbis dismiss this as an elaborate metaphor.

 • This is exactly what happened to Dionysus' mother Semele, one of Zeus' lovers; Hera tricked her into doubting that he was truly who he claimed to be, and she insisted that he reveal his true form.
 Due to an oath he made to fulfill a promise to her, he had to comply.
 He managed to save her unborn child however, placing him under the skin of his thigh until he could be born.